QIICR/dcmqi/docs/user_guide/itkimage2segimage.md

 ## Detailed usage

 Most of the effort will be required to populate the content of the meta-information JSON file.
+You can use the [helper web application](http://qiicr.org/dcmqi/#/seg) that provides a user interface to help with populating the content of the metadata JSON file.
+The details are discussed below.

-Its structure is defined by [this](https://github.com/QIICR/dcmqi/blob/master/doc/schemas/seg-schema.json) JSON-Schema file.
+The structure of the metadata JSON is defined by [this](https://github.com/QIICR/dcmqi/blob/master/doc/schemas/seg-schema.json) JSON-Schema file.
 Interpretation of JSON-Schema may require some effort, especially considering that this particular file uses externally defined items.
 It may be easier to start with an example JSON file that "instantiates" this schema, such as [this one](https://github.com/QIICR/dcmqi/blob/master/doc/examples/seg-example.json).

 In the following, we will guide you through the contents of this file - line by line.